 GoPro dome: TELESIN Dome Port Lens for GoPro Hero 9 (click for price)

-HIKING TO MONTPELLIER FALLS
+HIKING TO MONTPELLIER FALLS IN ALEGRIA

 We started our hike from the Barangay Hall and walked down the road a hundred metres or so until we reached the new path.
 We wound our way through tropical jungle and young mahogany trees, slowly making our way downhill.